yomorun/hashids-java/README.md

 </dependency>
 ```

-Alternatively, if you use gradle or are on android, add the following to your app's build.gradle file under dependencies :
+Alternatively, if you use gradle or are on android, add the following to your app's build.gradle file under dependencies:

 ```
 compile 'org.hashids:hashids:1.0.1'